Find Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 3,600 jobs for Shoe Machine Operator in 2016.
+In 2016, there was an estimated number of 3,600 jobs in the United States for Shoe Machine Operator.
 There is little to no growth in job opportunities for Shoe Machine Operator.
-There will be an estimated 400 positions for Shoe Machine Operator per year.
+The BLS estimates 400 yearly job openings in this field.

 undefined